xinkjs/xink/README.md

 # @xinkjs/xink

-xink is a directory-based API router, and is a Vite plugin.
-The hope of a plugin is that it will enable developers to run xink in multiple runtimes.
+xink is a directory-based API router and a Vite plugin.

-- requires Vite v6, which is currently in beta.
+It requires Vite v6, which is currently in beta.

 ## Road to Alpha